CANopenNode/CANopenNode/doc/gettingStarted.md

 ### Next steps
-Now you can enter the big world of [CANopen devices](http://can-newsletter.org/hardware).

-You can also build your own CANopen device with your favourite microcontroller, see *deviceSupport.md*.
-There is also a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.

 Assigning Node-ID or CAN bitrate, which support LSS configuration, is described in *LSSusage.md*.

+This version of CANopenNode (<= v2) contains old and outdated approach to Object Dictionary.
+You may try to switch to newer version, for which are available some further examples and tools.

-Some further CANopenNode related Linux tools are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).
+Further CANopenNode related tools and examples are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).
+Especially interesting is [basicDevice](https://github.com/CANopenNode/CANopenSocket/examples/basicDevice)

+Custom CANopen device can be created based on own Object Dictionary, see README.md.
+There are also many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download, for example CiA401.

+For own CANopen device with own microcontroller, see *deviceSupport.md*.
+There is a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.

+Another interesting tool is [CANopen for Python](https://github.com/christiansandberg/canopen).

+Examples here worked in virtual CAN interface, for simplicity.
+Virtual CAN runs inside Linux kernel only, it does not have much practical usability.
+If one has real CAN network configuration, then above examples are suitable also for this network, if Linux machine is connected to it and CAN interface is properly configured.
+When connecting your devices to real CAN network, make sure, you have at least two devices communicating, connected with ground and pair of wires, terminated with two 120ohm resistors, correct baudrate, etc.

 Accessing real CANopen devices is the same as described above for virtual CAN interface.
 Some tested USB to CAN interfaces, which are native in Linux kernel are:
  - Simple serial [USBtin](http://www.fischl.de/usbtin/) - Start with: `sudo slcand -f -o -c -s8 /dev/ttyACM0 can0; sudo ip link set up can0`